-In PY 2022 the City only completed one housing rehab activities through the NPP program.
-The household was an extremely low-income white household.
+The City did not complete any affordable housing activities in PY 2023.
 The program currently has several different projects in various stages of development and will be reporting these benefits in future CAPER reports.
 Due to the small number of households assisted through the program in any given year, the City may not be able identify all minority groups with this need in each year of the program.